swcarpentry/DEPRECATED-boot-camps/README.md

 Materials for the Software Carpentry workshop at Columbia University, Jan 30 & 31, 2013.

+See the live Web page built from these mterials at:  http://swc-columbia.com or XXXX (when the domain expires in January, 2014).

 Materials from previous boot camps were modified and reused in this workshop, particularly:

 https://github.com/swcarpentry/2012-11-scripps.git &